 Economic Justice Group

 This group discusses major societal issues, most recently the refugee crisis and the minimum wage debate.
 We hold periodic community forums on current topics, and work for greater justice in church and society.
 Below are some resolutions on income inequality created by the Economic Justice Group of St. Dunstan's.

 The rector leads a weekly study on one of the books of the Bible from 10:30 to 11:30 a.m. each week during the program year.
 We are studying Luke's Gospel in Fall 2018, with special attention to the Luke's special concern for poor and oppressed people.

 Small Groups: We are currently encouraging all in our community to participate in a small group.
 While the focus of these small groups is extremely varied; all spend some time “dwelling” in scripture, prayer, and in building relationships.
 These groups usually meet monthly either at the parish or in someone’s home.
 For more information about our current small group offerings click here.

-Newcomers Classes: This program is offered at various times throughout the year for those who are new to our community and who wish to deepen their knowledge of the faith.
+Newcomers: This program is offered at various times throughout the year for those who are new to our community and who wish to deepen their knowledge of the faith.
 Long-time members often join these classes to renew and strengthen their journey.
+Speak to the Rector.

 Retreats: St. Dunstan's sponsors occasional offsite, overnight retreats for contemplation, spiritual refreshment, and growth.
 One traditional time for this is during Lent.
 Others may be offered in different seasons and most are open to all adults, though sometimes these might be offered for men or women.